- Table of Contents

 - Importance:

-- They enhance strength and mitigate shrinkage.
+- They boost strength and reduce shrinkage.

 Importance of Maintaining the Right Proportions Between Cement, Aggregates, and Water for Quality Concrete